doquangg/Adaptix/README.md

 ![speed](./media/full_proc.svg)

+## News and Updates
+- **🚀 Dec 2024**: The companion paper *Adaptive Draft-Verification for Efficient Large Language Model Decoding* is accepted at the AAAI 2025.
+See you in Philadelphia!🌎

 ## Motivation

 Large language model (LLM) decoding involves generating a sequence of tokens based on a given context, where each token is predicted one at a time using the model's learned probabilities.
 The typical autoregressive decoding method requires a separate forward pass through the model for each token generated, which is computationally inefficient and poses challenges for deploying LLMs in latency-sensitive scenarios.